zsk612/tp/docs/DeveloperGuide.md

 1. Executing Command
     1. `WorkoutManager` calls `NewWS.execute()` with the rest of parsed input.
     1. `NewWS` parse the arguments to identify the tags
-    3. `NewWS` calls `WorkOutManagerStorage.add()` to create a new file to store information in this session.
+    3. `NewWS` calls `PastRecordList.add()` to create a new file to store information in this session.
     If the creation fails, the action is aborted.
 Else, this record will be stored and the file path will be returned.
     4. `NewWS` creates a new `WorkoutSession` Object with the file path.
     5.  `NewWS` calls `workoutSession. workoutSessionStart()` so that user can add information into this session.
-    6. After user exits this workout, `WorkoutManager` returns a `ExecutionResult`.
+    6. After user exits this workout, `WorkoutManager` returns a `CommandResult`.
-1. Based on `ExecutionResult`, correct response will be be printed to user.
+1. Based on `CommandResult`, correct response will be be printed to user.

 All description, warnings and response will be handled by `Ui` to ensure consistence across the app.
 The following sequence diagram shows how the new command works